Competing Accelerated Failure Time Models for Multiple Concurrent Failure Mechanisms: Estimation and Prediction

-where $\norm{\cdot}_p$ is the $L_p$ norm for a vector.
-The penalization on the covariates within each factor is of standard lasso type, hence introduces within-group variable sparsity, while the penalization on the intercept is of exponential type $\e^{-x}$, which is equivalent to penalizing the intercept $\alpha_l$ in the model specified in Eq.\eqref{eq: Gumbel-location-scale} to the direction towards infinity.
-Due to the parametrization, the penalization on the group intercept would not penalize any intercept to exactly infinity and hence would not introduce group sparsity directly.
+where {$Q$ is given in Eq.\eqref{eq: Q}, and} $\norm{\cdot}_p$ denotes the $L_p$ norm for a vector.
+The penalty on the regression coefficients in each CF is of standard lasso type, hence introducing within-group sparsity.
+The penalty on the intercept is of exponential form $\e^{-x}$, which encourages $\alpha_l$ to increase, corresponding to diminishing the importance of the associated CF in the min-competing structure (Eq.\eqref{eq: Gumbel-location-scale}).
+Under this parametrisation, the intercept penalty would not penalise any intercept to exactly infinity and hence would not introduce group sparsity directly.
+However, group sparsity can still be observed, with a lower winning probability and a larger intercept, resulting in lower effectiveness for the corresponding CF.